martinthomson/is-the-future/draft-thomson-is-the-future.md

 (e.g., {{?RFC5517}}, {{?RFC6108}}, {{?RTMFP=RFC7016}}) or abstract
 ({{?RFC7745}}).

-The status of documents are far more difficult to determine.
+The status of protocols can be difficult to determine.
+Many documents are coy about making their proprietary nature obvious.
 It is therefore impossible without significant effort to determine how many protocols published on the stream are in practice vendor-specific.

 {{?LIVE-STREAMING=RFC8126}}, {{?VP8=RFC6386}}, and {{?WIN-IMAGE=RFC7903}} all
 describe proprietary protocols that are nonetheless implemented widely.